ks-ieremenko/OpenGL/README.md

 using Tao.OpenGl;
 using Tao.FreeGlut;
 ```
-> Relates only to *3D objects* 🧊:
+> Relates only to *3D objects*:

 Can be enabled/disabled:
 - Lightning 💡
-- Axes display ➕
+- Axes display
-- Wire ◻ or solid ◼ shape display
+- Wire or solid shape display

 **Possible actions**: rotation, translation along x, y, z